 - Children under 12 years of age who are traveling alone cannot travel with pets in the cabin.
 Passengers who are traveling with a POC (portable oxygen concentrator for sleep apnea), due to space limitations, also cannot travel with pets in the cabin.

 - Routes within other countries: $100 USD

 Keep in mind that if your flight includes a stop that allows you to leave the airport, you will have to pay again for the service through your final destination.

 How do I request this service?

-As this service is subject to availability, we recommend that you request it as soon as you make your reservation or within 48 hours before your flight departure.
+As this service is subject to availability, we recommend that you request it as soon as you make your reservation or at least 48 hours before your flight departure.
 You can do so in any of our Sales Offices or by calling our Contact Center.1 Services requested from the December 15, 2014.